mariadb-corporation/mariadb-connector-nodejs/CONTRIBUTING.md

 In order for these tests to pass, you need to have a MariaDB or MySQL server installed, which by default it assumes is running at localhost:3306 with a database named `testn` and a user `root` without a password.
 Alternatively you will need to create a user [with grant privilege](https://mariadb.com/kb/en/grant/#the-grant-option-privilege).
 Example, with `root` user create the new user and grant privileges:

 ```
 MariaDB [(none)]> create user anel@localhost identified by ('testpass');
 MariaDB [(none)]> grant all privileges on *.* to anel@localhost WITH GRANT OPTION;
 ```

 Once this is set up, you can run the tests with npm:

 ```
 $ npm run test:base
 ```

 Or via environment variables with specific user:

 ```
-$ TEST_DB=testn TEST_USER=anel TEST_PASSWORD=testpass TEST_PORT=3306 TEST_HOST=localhost npm run test:base
+$ TEST_DB_DATABASE=testn TEST_DB_USER=anel TEST_DB_PASSWORD=testpass TEST_DB_PORT=3306 TEST_HOST=localhost npm run test:base
 ```

 The tests retrieve the host, password, database and port number from environmental variables, which you can manually set if you want to connect to MariaDB in other ways.

-* `TEST_HOST` Hostname.
+- `TEST_HOST` Hostname.
 By default, localhost.
-* `TEST_PASSWORD` Password for `root`.
+- `TEST_DB_PASSWORD` Password for `root`.
 Null by default.
-* `TEST_DB` Database to run tests on.
+- `TEST_DB_DATABASE` Database to run tests on.
 Defaults to `testn`.
-* `TEST_PORT` Port to connect to.
+- `TEST_DB_PORT` Port to connect to.
 3306 by default.

 On Windows, you can launch specific tests by calling them.
 For instance,

 ```
 node.exe .\node_modules\mocha\bin\_mocha .\test\integration\test.js
 ```

 Or, you can run the entire test suite:

 ```
 npm test
 ```

 #### Running CI test

 Continuous Integration testing for the Connector is set for [travis](https://app.travis-ci.com/github/mariadb-corporation/mariadb-connector-nodejs/).
 You can test your own code using either, provided you configure them to validate your fork, rather than the project repository.

 The advantage of CI tools over running tests locally is that it launches tests for different versions of Node.js and different versions of MariaDB and MySQL servers.
 This to ensure that your patch will work across other builds, in addition to the one you have on your local system.

 In order to do that, go to [Travis CI](https://app.travis-ci.com/github/), connect your GitHub account and active your fork of the MariaDB Connector repository.
 Once this is done, Travis runs tests against every push you make to your repository on GitHub.

 #### Coverage test

 To ensure coverage of new code is well tested, you can run coverage tests.

 ```
 npm install nyc -g
 nyc npm test
 ```